jared-hughes/nuova/README.md

 We got lucky in "hi" and "hello world" because you don't need much control on a putchar value.
 But for all the harder tasks, we're going to need some way to have full control over all 4 bytes of a register.

 One way we accomplish this is by combining registers we have low control over to get a register with high control.
-For example, if we can vary one byte in the input file to get 240 choices for `b`, and vary another byte to get 240 choices for `c`, then running `a = b + c` would give about `240 * 240 = 57600` choices for `a` (slightly less due to collisions).
+For example, if we can vary one byte in the input file to get 240 choices for `b`, and vary another byte to get 240 choices for `c`, then running `a = b + c` would give about `240 * 240 = 57600` choices for `a` (slightly fewer due to collisions).
 This is slightly less than 2 bytes of control.
 To get close to a full 4 bytes of control, we run `b = a`, vary a byte to get 240 choices for `c`, then again run `a = b + c` to get a little less than 3 bytes of control.
 Repeating one more time gives almost 4 bytes of control, which allows for a successful exchaustive search for most start indices.

 In the assembly language, this would be written approximately